 You will be walking inside the National park maintained by the National Park Conservation Committee and the locals.
 And the trails inside the park are well-maintained.

-So, if you follow your guide’s instruction and take necessary precautions as they suggest then the National Park is completely safe for the exploration.
+So, if you follow your guide’s instructions and take necessary precautions as they suggest then the National Park is completely safe for exploration.
 But, roaming around avoiding the tour guide’s instruction may turn life-threatening in the world of wildlife.

 One Can Find a big range of Accommodation near the Bardiya National Park i.e. Thakurdwara.
 There are luxuries Resorts to budget hotels.
-You can also choose local homestays and community homestay.
-You can also book the room online and through phone also.
+You can also choose local homestays and community homestays.
+You can also book the room online and by phone also.
 One thing to remember is do not book Jungle safari before you arrive because you can bargain at the arrival for safari.